rewls/s32k1xx-series-reference-manual/12-port-control-and-interrupts-port.md

 - Not all pin control settings mentioned in PORT_PCRn register are configurable for all pins.

-- Refer 'Bits Configurable' field in 'IO Signal Table' tab of IS Signal Description Input Multiplexing sheet(s) attached to the Reference Manual.
+- Refer 'Bits Configurable' field in 'IO Signal Table' tab of IO Signal Description Input Multiplexing sheet(s) attached to the Reference Manual.

 - The bits apart from 'Bit Configurable' fields are reserved and should not be varied from the reset values.